 Finally, I will seek out discussions with my mentor to learn about their experiences.
 Their knowledge and expertise can assist me in developing leadership skills related to recruitment, staffing and training.

-In what ways have you innovated to engage students & inspire colleagues in career and technical (CTE) through the COVID-19 pandemic?
+In what ways have you innovated to engage students & inspire colleagues in CTE through the COVID-19 pandemic?

 - Resume preparation